Bug report #1180

 There's apparently a bug with OS X that when using the file open or add vector or raster layer dialogs to navigate to a folder containing an alias to a shared volume (typically this might be the desktop containing an alias to one or more servers) qgis 0.11.0 will try and mount the volume or crash if it can't.
 This behavior was not in 0.10.0.
 Using OS X 10.4.11 ppc.
 If the aliases are mounted as volumes, qgis is fine, but obviously there will be many occasions where the volumes aren't required (or aren't available).

-#3 Updated by Tom Elwertowski about 12 years ago
+#3 Updated by Tom Elwertowski over 12 years ago

 This looks like a Qt 4.4 problem.
 A bug has been submitted to Trolltech.